gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 was the Pilot Stone.

 "*Arra!*" the voice repeated.
-She heard a wet cough, then a final wheezing rattle, and then she was alone.
-She hugged the casket to her chest, rose first to her knees and then to her feet.
+She heard a wet cough, then a final wheezing rattle.
+She hugged the casket to her chest and rose to her feet.

 The magical darkness cleared to reveal a scene of chaos.
 The bearded man's body lay motionless beside her.
 She had slipped on his blood,